M42/dedekind-reals/README.md

 dyadic rationals, using higher-inductive types (Dan Licata's trick) to define propositional truncation.

 This is work in progress and it is just meant as an exercise.
+I do not plan to work on this for a while.
+It uses
-It uses `--type-in-type` (in a way that could break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
+`--type-in-type` (in a way that could break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
 In any case, compiling `Reals.agda` creates